 Discussion: The Red River NWR is a young refuge with little permanent staff or facilities to support a large refuge divided into four units spread over 120 miles of the Red River Valley.
-In order to provide the support and management needed to provide visitor services and wildlife protection on this refuge there will be a need to secure sufficient staff, funding and facilities.
+In order to provide the support and management needed to provide visitor services and wildlife protection on this refuge there will be a need to secure sufficient resources.

 Objective F-1.
-Staffing: Provide the refuge with adequate staffing.
+Staffing: Provide the refuge with sufficient resources.

-Discussion: Sufficient personnel permanently assigned to the refuge are needed to provide the level of services necessary to support the achievement of the National Wildlife Refuge System's mission.
+Discussion: Sufficient personnel permanently assigned to the refuge are needed to provide the level of services necessary to support the achievement of the Refuge System's mission.